British Airways is the largest airline at London City and London Heathrow airports. It also has a substantial presence at London Gatwick.

 British Airways is now more than a third of its way through the refurbishment of its fleet of Boeing 777-200 aircraft at London Gatwick.

-If you are flying on a 9 abreast Boeing 777 you should see the following cabin configurations on the seat map for your reservation in the Manage My Booking tool:
+If you are flying on a non-refurbished 9 abreast 3 class Boeing 777 you should see the following seat map (pictured left below) for your flight in the Manage My Booking tool:

 World Traveller Plus – Rows 12 – 14 (24 seats)

 World Traveller – Rows 16 – 40 (3-3-3 configuration)